bernardpeh/practical-symfony-3/manuscript/Chapter_17.md

     ...
 ```

-There were some new [doctrine association annotations](http://docs.doctrine-project.org/projects/doctrine-orm/en/latest/reference/association-mapping.html) used here, notably @ManyToOne and @OneToMany.
-Establishing the right associations can save lots of time when managing relational database.
+There were some new [doctrine association annotations](http://docs.doctrine-project.org/projects/doctrine-orm/en/latest/reference/association-mapping.html) used here, notably @ManyToOne and @OneToMany are the most common.
+Establishing the right associations can save lots of time when managing table relationships.
 For PageMeta.php, we set the default locale to "en" if none is set.

 We can now auto generate the stubs for the 2 entities:

 ```
--> bin/console generate:doctrine:entities SongbirdNestablePageBundle --no-backup
+-> ./scripts/console generate:doctrine:entities SongbirdNestablePageBundle --no-backup
 Generating entities for bundle "SongbirdNestablePageBundle"
   > generating Songbird\NestablePageBundle\Entity\Page
   > generating Songbird\NestablePageBundle\Entity\PageMeta
 ```

-This command help us to generate the getters and setters for the new variables that we have added.
+This command helps us to generate the getters and setters for the new variables that we have added.
 For the page entity for example, you should see new functions like setParent() and getParent() being added - another huge time saver.

 We will also create a helper to help us find the page meta entries based on locale.